nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `add event -id CONTACT_ID -en EVENT_NAME -st START_TIME [-et END_TIME] [-loc LOCATION] [-info INFORMATION]`

+The event should not have clashes in timing with other existing events in the contact list.

 Date-Time Format:
  - You can use one of the following formats for `START_TIME` and `END_TIME`:
     - Both date and time: `yyyy-MM-dd HH:mm[:ss]`